coderaiser/putout/packages/plugin-convert-esm-to-commonjs/README.md

 ## Rule

-Rule `convert-esm-to-commonjs` is disabled by default, to disable add to `.putout.json`:
+Rule `convert-esm-to-commonjs` is disabled by default, to enable add to `.putout.json`:

 ```json
 {